 PGx testing is the new standard for testing patient drug sensitivity

-DNA testing CYP450 pathways addresses over 80% of prescribed medications?
+DNA testing CYP450 pathways address over 84% of prescribed medications?

 The interpretation of the results of molecular genetic tests can be considerably more complex than is involved in interpreting the results of more traditional laboratory tests such as electrolytes, hepatic and renal function panels, CBC and hormone levels.

 What to know – The effects of most medications are dependent on any specific medication being metabolized in the body.
 That metabolism is a result of the action of enzymes.
 These enzymes are proteins that are coded in the individual’s DNA.
 Most medications are metabolized in multiple steps performed by various enzymes coded by multiple genes located along different segments of the DNA, often on multiple chromosomes.
 The largest group of enzymes responsible for the metabolism of all drugs is found in the Cytochrome P450 pathways.